gonzalo-munillag/Cloud_Development_Portfolio/Develop_and_Deploy_Serverless_Apps/Intro_restAPI_serverless.md

 When we use an Async method: Instead of returning an error to the user, AWSLambda will return HTTP 202 code to the user and it will store a request into an internal queue.
 Additionally, it will try to call the Lambda function up to 3 times.
 If all of those times result into an error, then it will store the event into a "dead-letter queue", which stores all the events that the Lambda function failed to process.

+When is an event sent to a Lambda function added to a Dead Letter Queue?

+If an asynchronous invocation fails after three unsuccessful attempts

+Async/await can only be used in an asynchronous function.
+An asynchronous function is identified by the async prefix.

+Solution Outline
+To run our function we use a service called CloudWatch, which periodically generates events.
+Those events are sent to the Lambda function, and on each event, the Lambda function gets a list of instances from the environment and will randomly terminate one of them.

 # REST API